 The costs of different approaches vary enormously, from running parent workshops (about £80 per session) and improving communications between parents and school (Texting Parents costs about £6 per year per learner) are relatively cheap, while intensive family support programmes with specially trained staff.
 The cost of a specialist community or home/school liaison teacher who can work with a number of families at once costs about £35,000, or about 29 secondary-level PEF allocations.
 Costs per pupil are therefore estimated as moderate.

-Involvement is often easier to achieve with parents of very young children.
+Engagement is often easier to achieve with parents of very young children.
 How will you maintain it as children get older?

-Have you provided a flexible approach to allow parental involvement to fit around parents’ schedules?
+Have you provided a flexible approach to allow parental engagement to fit around parents’ schedules?
 Parents of older children may appreciate short sessions at flexible times.